webofdata/specification-archived/specification.md

 http://api.webofdata.io/query?connected=http://data.webofdata.io/people/gra
 </pre>

+An example NGINX config and docker image are provided at https://github.com/webofdata/linked-data.

+## GRPC Service Binding

+As well as the HTTP and websocket bindings of the protocol this section defines the GRPC version of the service.

+It should be noted that the entity data model is not represented as a GRPC model.
+The GRPC binding is defined in terms of bytes that contain the JSON entity objects.

+Clients in specific language bindings are responsible for using the bytes data as JSON.

 ## Conformance

 It is not possible to define conformance for a data model, conformance can only be defined in terms of observable actions and responses.

-The automated conformance test suite can be run against any WoD node that claims to implements the protocol and serialisation parts of this specification.
+The automated conformance test suite can be run against any WoD node that claims to implement the protocol and serialisation parts of this specification.

 The conformance client can be found online at http://github.com/webofdata/conformance.
-It includes source code, instructions for running the conformance tests and also a link to a pre-built docker image.
+It includes source code, instructions for running the conformance tests.

 ## References